zhenchen3419/bitmap/README.md

-# bitmapIndex
+#  WAH
-Testing Bitmap Index with WAH(Word-Aligned Hybrid) method.
+Test bitmap index Compression with WAH (Word-Aligned Hybrid) method.

 # How to run?
 ## Build
 `make`